 78. Learn how to manage money and still enjoy life.

-79. Understand how to the difference of rich vs. wealthy.
+79. Understand the difference between rich vs. wealthy.

 81. Learn how to live on next to nothing.